 3.3.8 Open Issues

-Investigation into the suitability of Google’s Eddystone technology for walker localization is not yet complete
+Investigation into the suitability of Google’s Eddystone technology for walker localization is not yet complete.

-Investigation and testing of the suitability of using a single a Raspberry Pi for all system processing is not yet complete
+Investigation and testing of the suitability of using a single a Raspberry Pi for all system processing is not yet complete.

-Investigation into whether the second version of the Microsoft Kinect is suitable for use with Linux and ROS is ongoing

 3.3.9 Off-the-Shelf Solutions

-The ‘Robot Operating System’s’ Navigation library and it’s related libraries can be used for the autonomous navigation aspect
+The Robot Operating System’s Navigation library can be used for the autonomous navigation aspect of the walker’s functionality.
+[5]

-Estimote Location Beacons from Estimote Inc. can be used for walker and user localization for indoor environments
+Estimote Location Beacons from Estimote Inc. can be used for walker and user localization for indoor environments [4].

-Several other companies have similar technologies but Estimote Inc.’s product is what will likely be used

-Several smart walker technologies already exist with features that have been considered or could be considered for Modern Mobility’s walker
+Several smart walker technologies already exist with features that have been considered or could be considered for Modern Mobility’s walker.

 Cornell engineering students developed a smart walker with electronic brakes and automatic braking when the user grabs the walker handgrips [1].